joshua-seals/appstore-testing/README.md

 ## CI/CD

-Github Actions are employed to lint, test, and build this project.
-This repository automates the building and publishing of docker images in `develop` & `master\main` branches.
+Github Actions are employed to lint, test, and build and publish this project.

+### Packaging

+Appstore is packaged as a Docker image in a non-root container and embeds a copy of the [helx-ui](https://hub.docker.com/repository/docker/helxplatform/helx-ui) front end within the Dockerfile image specificaton itself.

+The docker image is built and published automatically when merging to `develop` or `master` branches.

 These published images can be found [here](https://hub.docker.com/repository/docker/helxplatform/appstore) and are tagged thusly:

 #### develop-branch
 - appstore:develop